EkremDemiray/EkremDemiray.github.io/_pages/cv.md

   * Research on Primordial Black Holes and Early Universe
   * Research on Scalar and Tensorial Perturbations on FLRW Metric

+* Higher Order Hamiltonian Truncation Effective Theory *Sanity checks on loop calculations
+  *Setting up the software environment
+  *Updating and optimizing the existing codebase using relevant libraries *Version control of the code

 Publications
 ======